Kiifaa/BRG-27-Labs/README.md

 ## Part 4: Network Configuration and DNS

 ### Network Configuration
-ip a
-ping 8.8.8.8
+Used `ip a` to display the system’s IP address and network interfaces.
+Tested network connectivity using `ping 8.8.8.8`, confirming successful communication with an external server.

 ![img]

 ### Hosts File
-less /etc/hosts
-sudo nano /etc/hosts

-Added entry and tested:
-ping GoogleEpicDNS
+Viewed the hosts file using `less /etc/hosts` and edited it using `sudo nano /etc/hosts`.
+Added a custom hostname mapping and verified it using `ping GoogleEpicDNS`.

 Explanation:
-- Hosts file maps domain names locally
+- The hosts file is used to map domain names to IP addresses locally on the system

 ![img]

 ### DNS Lookup
-nslookup google.com
-sudo apt install whois
-whois google.com
+Performed a DNS lookup using `nslookup google.com` to retrieve the IP address of the domain.
+Installed the `whois` tool using `sudo apt install whois` and used `whois google.com` to retrieve domain registration details.

 Explanation:
-- DNS converts domain names to IP addresses
+- DNS translates human-readable domain names into IP addresses required for network communication

 ![img]

 ## Part 5: System and Hardware Info
-lsusb
-lspci
-less /proc/cpuinfo
+Used `lsusb`, `lspci`, and `less /proc/cpuinfo` to inspect hardware components and system information.

-Compared CLI output with system GUI (“About This Computer”).
+Compared the command-line outputs with the graphical system information available under “About This Computer”.

 ![img]

 ## Part 6: Software Installation Methods
+Installed software using multiple methods to understand different approaches:
+- Ubuntu Software Centre (GUI-based installation)
+- Downloaded and installed a `.deb` package (e.g., Chrome/Opera)
+- Used browser-based SaaS applications

+Updated system packages using: sudo apt update
+sudo apt upgrade

 Installed software using:
-- Ubuntu Software Centre
-- Downloaded .deb file (e.g., Chrome/Opera)
-- Browser-based SaaS

-Updated system:
-sudo apt update
-sudo apt upgrade

-Installed package:
 sudo apt install vlc

-Searched packages:
+Searched for packages using:
 sudo apt search vlc

-Viewed repositories:
-less /etc/apt/sources.list
+Viewed repository sources using: less /etc/apt/sources.list

+This demonstrates different methods of software installation in Linux systems.

 ![img]